The International Adoption Process: Where To Start

 In many instances, you will need to finalize the adoption once you are back in the U.S. and this is called an international re-adoption.
 For example, if you go to China to bring your child home, you will finalize the adoption through the court system in China.
 However, when you come to the U.S., the government will require you to re-adopt the child here so that your child can obtain an American birth certificate.

 5. Hire an adoption attorney

 The last step to bringing home your child is hiring an adoption attorney to help finalize the process.
 That begins with getting your attorney in contact with the caseworker for the international adoption agency and then going to court to finish the adoption.
 You’ll need an experienced adoption attorney who knows the ins and outs of international adoption to bring your adoption to the finish line.

-Are you interested in adopting an international child or need help finalizing the adoption with an experienced and professional adoption attorney?
-Schedule a call today!
+Do you need help finalizing your international adoption with an experienced adoption attorney?
+Schedule your call today!